ÉSC des Satellites: a positive first result

 Implemented by the Conseil scolaire de district catholique des Aurores boréales, this hybrid model aims to offer a complete French-language secondary education to students living outside Thunder Bay.

-When it was launched in September 2024, the school opened its first satellite in Dryden.
-Next fall, a new satellite will open its doors, this time in Nakina,
+When it launched in September 2024, the school opened its first satellite in Dryden.
+At the start of the new school year, two new satellites will open their doors, this time in Nakina and Sioux Lookout, thanks to a partnership whose details will be made official over the summer.

 Initial results are very promising, confirming the relevance of this atypical and innovative educational model in meeting the needs of young Francophones in the regions.